 the needs of the student.

 You may choose to have

 the simulation geared to

 the specific learning

 needs of the student you

 are studying.

 Create a set of flash

 cards identifying

 different individual

 needs.
 Choose a partner.

 How many instructional

 strategies can you name

 to appropriately

 accommodate the given

 need?

-need:

-Consider the state of the state of

 Consider strategies that

 best work for you as a

 student.

 Which are not effective

 for you?
 What factors

 determine which are and

 which are not successful

 for you?
 In a journal

 entry, summarize why

 you feel some strategies

 may be preferable to

 others based on learning

 styles.

 Review a rubric for

 evidence of mastery

-(page 71, Parallel

-Curriculum Model) and

 summarize in a flow

 chart.

-Complete a simulation

-involving curriculum

 compacting.
 (See

 Starko's book, for

-Starku S DUUK, IUI
+(page 71, Parallel Curriculum Model) and summarize in a flow chart.
+Complete a simulation involving curriculum compacting.
+(See

 example.)

-Jsing a variety of case
+Using a variety of case

 studies (Topic 7 HO 2

 and HO 3), identify

 strategies used for the

 modification of

 differentiated curriculum

 for students who are

 gifted.

-Jsing Topic 7 HO 4,
+Using Topic 7 HO 4,

 design a case study that

 emphasizes the

 modifications of

 differentiated curriculum

 for gifted learners.

 Exchange with a

 colleague and identify

 the modification

 strategies present on a

 worksheet.